Benkei-zuka (弁慶塚), Goryō Jinja (御霊神社) & Batō Kannon (馬頭観音)

 First torii of Tsurumine Hachimangu |

-Behind an apartment building near the first torii of Tsurumine Hachimangu is a stone monument called Benkei-zuka (弁慶塚).
-Benkei was a warrior monk who served under Minamoto no Yoshitsune and is well-known through the Noh play "Benkei on the Bridge (橋弁慶)."
+Behind an apartment building near the first torii of Tsurumine Hachimangu is a stone monument known as Benkei-zuka (弁慶塚).
+Benkei was a warrior monk who served Minamoto no Yoshitsune and is well known from the Noh play "Benkei on the Bridge (橋弁慶)."

 Goryo Jinja (御霊神社) |